 $25,000 for property damage liability.

-While this is the minimum insurance you need to get behind the wheel in Ohio, most Jerry drivers choose to buy higher liability limits, comprehensive and collision coverage.
-Considering that nearly 19% of Ohio drivers are uninsured, buying uninsured/underinsured motorist (UIM) protection is also recommended.
+While this is the minimum insurance you need in Ohio to get behind the wheel, many Jerry drivers choose to buy higher liability limits, comprehensive and collision coverage.
+Considering that nearly 19% of Ohio drivers are uninsured, buying uninsured/underinsured motorist (UM/UIM) protection is also recommended.

 -